nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 RecruitIn is a desktop app for recruiters in Singapore to keep track of the plethora of clients with different skill sets, availability and experience.

-It is optimised for quick text-based inputs via a Command Line Interface (CLI) while still having the ease of use of a Graphical User Interface (GUI).
+It is optimized for quick text-based inputs via a Command Line Interface (CLI) while still having the ease of use of a Graphical User Interface (GUI).

 This product will make recruiters’ lives easier through categorisation and filter features to easily access candidates they have in mind.